KatkaBielcikova/FIIT_DBS_Z4/README.md

 # DBS Zadanie 4

 #### Meno hry napady
-(akoze je jedno ake meno to bude mat len nech to ma dobru skratku :D )
+(akoze je jedno ake meno to bude mat len nech to vyzera seriozne tak by to malo mat meno :D )
 Gods of the hunt (GOTH)
 Hunt of the year (HOTY)
+Queens of the century (QOTC)
+Hunters and prey (HAP)

 <br/>